jamesbeith/jamesbeith.co.uk/content/til/2024-08-05/how-to-encode-unicode-characters-to-store-in-aws-s3-object-metadata.md

 }
 ```

-This results in the original filename being stored as such.
+The encoded result is now compatible with the S3 metadata requirements.

 ```python
 >>> filename.encode("ascii", "backslashreplace").decode()
 'ACME\\u2122 Anvil.jpg'
 ```

-And the following can be used to reverse the result at a later date.
+And I could use `unicode-escape` to retrieve the original filename later.

 ```python
 >>> "ACME\\u2122 Anvil.jpg".encode("ascii").decode("unicode-escape")
 'ACME™ Anvil.jpg'
 ```

-At first, I thought this didn’t work for all Unicode characters, namely [emoji zwj sequences](https://www.unicode.org/emoji/charts/emoji-zwj-sequences.html) which use `U+200D` to join the characters into a single glyph, for example.
+At first, I thought this didn’t work for all Unicode characters, namely [emoji ZWJ sequences](https://www.unicode.org/emoji/charts/emoji-zwj-sequences.html) which use `U+200D` to join the characters into a single glyph, for example.

 ```python
 >>> "😵‍💫".encode("ascii", "backslashreplace").decode()